COeXISTENCE-PROJECT/URB_data/README.md

 | demonstrative     | Demonstrative               |
 | hyperparam_search | Hyperparameter tuning       |
 | res_scenario1     | Metrics for Scenario 1      |

+Each experiment folder is named semantically (after the used network, algorithm, and random seed), and include an `exp_config.json` file (that documents all the parameterization used in that experiment).

 ## Scenario1 - 40% AVs